 The Minister for Planning and Public Spaces (or a delegate) will be the consent authority for development applications under this state-significant development pathway and state-significant development pathway with concurrent rezoning.

-The Record of Briefing details the Housing Delivery Authority’s recommendations and advice to the Minister for Planning and Public Spaces.
+The Record of Briefing details high-level information about each EOI submission, the Housing Delivery Authority’s recommendations, reasons as advice to the Minister for Planning and Public Spaces.
 This sets out whether a major residential proposal should be declared as a state-significant development based on an evaluation against the Housing Delivery Authority state-significant development expression of interest criteria (PDF, 121 KB).

-Moves to streamline the assessment process for all major residential developments under the new pathway include the development of a single set of industry-specific Secretary’s Environmental Assessment Requirements (SEARs) for all major residential developments.
+Moves to streamline the assessment process under the new pathway include the development of a single set of Industry-specific Secretary’s Environmental Assessment Requirements (IS SEARs) for eligible major residential developments.

-The Department has published new SEARs for housing ahead of the start of the expression of interest process.
-These SEARs will apply to various housing types, including those within the Housing Delivery Authority pathway.
+The Department published new Industry-specific SEARs for housing ahead of the start of the expression of interest process.
+These Industry-specific SEARs will apply to various housing types, including those within the Housing Delivery Authority pathway subject to meeting eligibility requirements.

-The new SEARs will provide for a simplified, more certain and consistent approach and ready-made assessment requirements for all major residential developments including under the Housing Delivery Authority pathway.
+The new SEARs will provide for a simplified, more certain and consistent approach and ready-made assessment requirements for eligible major residential developments including under the Housing Delivery Authority pathway.
+Once requested the Department will generally issue Industry-specific SEARs in 7 days.

-Where a proposal is prohibited, designated development or for a concept approval then the Department will need to issue project-specific SEARs within 28 days.
+Where a proposal is wholly or partly prohibited, would otherwise be designated development, or is for a concept development application, it is not eligible for Industry-specific SEARs.
+In these instances the Department will need to issue project-specific SEARs within 28 days.

 The expression of interest process will apply to major residential development across NSW that meets the criteria.
 However, a proposal with a site rezoning or development application already lodged through another pathway will not be declared.